PiwnicaUwU/RPCommands/README.md

 is_enabled: true
 # Enable debug logs
 debug: false
+# Specifies how RP messages are displayed.
+Options: Hints, TextToys, Both
+display_mode: Hints
+# The height at which the TextToy should appear above the player's head.
+text_toy_height_offset: 1.10000002
+# The font size for the TextToy.
+text_toy_size: 3
 # Enables or disables the in-game credit tag for the plugin's author.
 is_credit_tag_enabled: true
 # List of banned words.
 Messages containing any of these words will be blocked.
 It is recommended to not delete 'size'